 A city tour at the beginning of your trip can help you with an overview of the city, and give really good information about the history of the region, things you wouldn’t be able to get to know by yourself.

 Walk through Beira-Mar Avenue, a wide boardwalk that has around 3km of extension, you can opt for doing it during the day or at night.
 But for your safety, make sure you leave your valuable objects in your accommodation!

-In front of the Forte de Nossa Senhora de Assunção, is the Central Market, a place that has an infinity of craft stores, besides typical fruits and nuts of the region.
+In front of the Forte de Nossa Senhora de Assunção, it is the Central Market, a place that has an infinity of craft stores, besides typical fruits and nuts of the region.

 The Ceará Museum has a large collection that tells the history of Ceará.
 The content of the museum is very objective, which makes the visit enjoyable, it leads us to compare the present moment with past events like slavery, armament, among others.

-There, you will find some interesting stories like one about Ioiô, the popular goat that used to freely walk around the bohemian region of Iracema Beach in mid 1915.
-Well known to everyone, many people used to offer him alcohol, because of that, he would get drunk and raise the skirts of the girls.
+There, you will find some interesting stories like the one about Ioiô, the popular goat that used to freely walk around the bohemian region of Iracema Beach in mid 1915.
+Well known to everyone, many people used to offer him alcohol, and because of that, he would get drunk and raise the skirts of the girls.
 During the 1922 election, the population was dissatisfied with the politicians of Ceará and during the voting (it was still on paper back then), the Goat Ioiô won the election as a city councilor.